muten84/nunchuck.js/README.md

   });

 ```
+The NunchuckDevice constructor takes 3 parameters:
+ - The address od the device (typically 0x52);
+ - The frequency in milliseconds
+ - An array of threshold values: [thresholdX, threshoholdY],

+The start method takes a function in input that will be invoked every,

 The decoder object wrap a device object and decode raw data in an human readable way.
 Below a typical example usage:
 ```